ngrx/platform/projects/ngrx.io/content/guide/store/configuration/runtime-checks.md

 `@ngrx/store` ships with five (5) built-in runtime checks:

+- Default On:
-- [`strictStateImmutability`](#strictstateimmutability): verifies that the state isn't mutated
+  - [`strictStateImmutability`](#strictstateimmutability): verifies that the state isn't mutated.
   - [`strictActionImmutability`](#strictactionimmutability): verifies that actions aren't mutated
+- Default Off:
   - [`strictStateSerializability`](#strictstateserializability): verifies if the state is serializable
   - [`strictActionSerializability`](#strictactionserializability): verifies if the actions are serializable
   - [`strictActionWithinNgZone`](#strictactionwithinngzone): verifies if actions are dispatched within NgZone

-These checks are all opt-in and will automatically be disabled in production builds.
+All checks will automatically be disabled in production builds.

-## Enabling runtime checks
+## Configuring runtime checks

-It's possible to turn on the runtime checks one by one.
-To do so, you must enable them while providing the root store.
-Use the `runtimeChecks` property on the root store's config object.
+It's possible to override the default configuration of runtime checks.
+To do so, use the `runtimeChecks` property on the root store's config object.
 For each runtime check you can toggle the check with a `boolean`, `true` to enable the check, `false` to disable the check.

 ```ts
 @NgModule({